betagouv/ota-produits-declarations/README.md

 # Declarations of terms tracked in the *produits* collection

-The terms in this collection are declared by _ _ _ _ _ ✍️ and tracked using [Open Terms Archive](https://opentermsarchive.org).
+The terms in this collection are declared by beta.gouv.fr and tracked using [Open Terms Archive](https://opentermsarchive.org).

-You can [explore the tracked versions](https://github.com/betagouv/produits-versions) interactively or [download them as a dataset](https://github.com/betagouv/produits-versions/releases) in the `betagouv/produits-versions` repository.
+You can [explore the tracked versions](https://github.com/betagouv/ota-produits-versions) interactively or [download them as a dataset](https://github.com/betagouv/ota-produits-versions/releases) in the `betagouv/ota-produits-versions` repository.

 ## Scope